powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

     });
 }
 ```
-Then we will add the corresponding code in the main method:
+And we will add the corresponding code in the main method:
 ```java
 Map<String, Network> validNetworks = new HashMap<>(networks);
 if (LOAD_FLOW_PREPROCESSING) {
     loadflowPreProcessing(networks, validNetworks);
 }
 ```

 ### Merge of the IGMs and power flow on the CGM
 Finally, we will merge the IGMs to create the CGM:
 ```java